-If you no longer have car insurance, make sure you understand the difference between an actual cancellation of a policy and a non-renewal, many consumers assume their policies have been canceled when in actuality it was simply not renewed.
+If you no longer have car insurance, make sure you understand the difference between an actual cancellation of a policy and a non-renewal; many consumers assume their policies have been canceled when in actuality they were simply not renewed.
 The rights are very different in each situation.

 The cancellation of an auto insurance policy typically happens during different intervals of the coverage period and for a number of reasons.
 The most common is for non-payment and misrepresentation.

 However, there are other reasons that can apply as well.
 They also vary by state, as in the case of someone who resides in the State of Illinois.
 The car insurance companies who offer policies in this state can cancel for more than 20 separate reasons, so it is always a good idea to know how your state differs from others.

 Because auto insurance companies must protect themselves as well as the public, they cannot and should not issue policies under certain circumstances.

 If you or another person listed on your policy knowingly withholds vital information, they have the right to terminate your policy.

 Non-renewal occurs when your car insurance company simply no longer wants you as a customer.
 This happens at the end of your term, once your policy expires.
 They will provide you with written notice within approximately 30 days; however, this timeframe changes from state to state.
 They have every right to complete this process.

 They do not have to provide you with a reason, but they cannot deny your policy renewal because of your gender, age, color, race, ancestry, creed, occupation, employer, marital status, or physical impediment.
 This is illegal in accordance with many federal laws, like the Americans with Disabilities Act and other discriminatory laws.

 If you require an explanation for their reason behind choosing not to renew your policy, you can contact them directly.
 They may or may not give you an explanation, but at least it will help you determine where to go for new car insurance.